 For years, cutting edge bands like: Hawkwind, Eloy, Mahogany Rush and Camel have received little to no "airplay" on US rock stations.
 Equally tragic is the fact these stations have also ignored a whole new generation of musical innovators like: Floorian, Evergrey, Kyuss and Clutch.

-SPACEROCK 24.7 is an outgrowth of this webpage's "Music From the Cutting Edge" concept.
-Transforming it into an actual "streaming" Internet radio station is my goal.
-After listening to St. Louis' boringly predictable FM radio scene for years ( -see "St. Louis Radio Wars!" below ), I thought it was about time to provide listeners with a fresh alternative to boring MOTR ( "Middle-of-the-Road" ) FM rock radio.
-Enter SPACEROCK 24.7!
+Transforming this webpage's "Music From the Cutting Edge" concept into a nationwide weekly radio program is the goal.
+After listening to St. Louis' boringly predictable FM radio scene for years ( -see "St. Louis Radio Wars!" below ), I thought it was about time to provide listeners with a fresh alternative to the bland and predictable Classic, Alternative and Adult Contemporary Rock they were hearing up and down the

-If you'd like to learn more about the station -click on the following page link: SPACEROCK 24.7
+If you'd like to learn more details about the show -click on the page link ( -below ): "MUSIC FROM THE CUTTING EDGE"

 Some of the rock artists who support the "Cutting Edge" Radio Show concept: